wdeanegpt/property/next_steps.md

 ## Conclusion

-The project is at a pivotal point with the Advanced Accounting Module ready for deployment and several exciting new initiatives on the horizon.
-The immediate focus should be on deploying the accounting module and beginning work on the AI-powered pre-inspection prototype, while researching HUD/PHA API availability for deeper integration.
+The project is at a pivotal point with the Advanced Accounting Module partially implemented and requiring reorganization, along with several exciting new initiatives on the horizon.
+The immediate focus should be on completing and reorganizing the accounting module and beginning work on the AI-powered pre-inspection prototype, while researching HUD/PHA API availability for deeper integration.
 The medium and long-term priorities provide a roadmap for evolving the system into a comprehensive, AI-enhanced property management platform that serves all stakeholders effectively.